Medically reviewed by Drugs.com. Last updated on Feb 11, 2021.

 After surgery, you'll likely use a corticosteroid nasal spray to help prevent the recurrence of nasal polyps.
 Your doctor may also recommend the use of a saltwater (saline) rinse to promote healing after surgery.

-The upper left illustration shows the frontal (A) and maxillary (B) sinuses, as well as the ostiomeatal complex (C).
-In endoscopic sinus surgery (middle illustration), your doctor uses an endoscope and tiny cutting tools to open the blocked passage and restore natural drainage (D).
+The left illustration shows the frontal (A) and maxillary (B) sinuses, as well as the ostiomeatal complex (C).
+In endoscopic sinus surgery (right illustration), your doctor uses an endoscope and tiny cutting tools to open the blocked passage and restore natural drainage (D).

 Preparing for an appointment

 If you have signs or symptoms of nasal polyps, you're likely to start by seeing your primary care physician.
 However, your doctor may refer you to an ear, nose and throat (ENT) specialist or an allergy specialist for diagnostic tests or treatment.

 Because appointments can be brief and there's often a lot to discuss, it's a good idea to prepare ahead of time.
 Here are some suggestions to help you get ready for your appointment and understand what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 When you make your appointment, ask if you need to fast for bloodwork or if you need to do anything else to prepare for diagnostic tests.